waldrain/waldrain.github.io/moniwonig.md

 - mount horizontal outermost layer cladding battens over isum &larr; we are here
 - cover with wood cladding
 - add a second double glazing outside the north window (or both windows?)
+- alternative: replace existing window glass U-Wert 2.8 with new glass U-Wert 1.3
 - add a plastic foil and air layer on the inside of the window panes

 Shop: